emolate999-svg/ITC-508-Deep-Learning-and-NLP-/README.md

 * Manual hyperparameter experimentation (Exercise F2)
 * Automated parameter search using **GridSearch or RandomSearch** (Exercise F3)

-All performance changes (Accuracy / F1-Score) from every configuration are tracked in the Excel log files.
+All performance changes (ROUGUE METRICS) from every configuration are tracked in the Excel log files.